 - Gamma-glutamyl transpeptidase (GGT)

-If a blood test reveals you have elevated liver enzymes, ask your doctor about what your test results might mean.
-Your doctor may suggest you undergo other tests and procedures to determine what's causing your elevated liver enzymes.
+If a blood test reveals you have elevated liver enzymes, ask your doctor what the results might mean.
+Your doctor might suggest you undergo other tests and procedures to determine what's causing your elevated liver enzymes.